JacobRPrice/JacobRPrice.github.io/_posts/2018-07-26-quarter-year-distribution.md

 {% endhighlight %}

 When we look at all of the mints together, there does appear to be a small, marginally significant influence by age on the observed abundance (in relation to what we expected), but with the small total count, it would probably be inappropriate to test the significance for each of the individual mints separately.
+It is interesting to observe that the quarters from the Philadelphia Mint appear to be the most effected by date/age (out of the three) despite producing roughly the same amount of quarters as the Denver Mint.

 ![](https://jacobrprice.github.io/assets/misc/yrdif.png){:height="100%" width="100%"}

 # Fin
 This was a neat experiment, but I was a little disappointed that we couldn't make any large sweeping generalizations.
 I hope to be able to expand this analysis in the future.